ExpressionEngine Docs

 The site manager must be enabled in Control Panel setting: Settings > General Settings > Enable Site Manager? in order to create sites.

-Once MSM is enabled a new site can be created or editied by clicking the icon next to the site name in the top of the Control Panel sidebar and either selecting the site to edit or adding a new site.
+Once MSM is enabled a new site can be created or edited by clicking the icon next to the site name in the top of the Control Panel sidebar and either selecting the site to edit or adding a new site.

 add new site